Internet band: Current scenario

 Social networking sites have gained a large number of users because many aspects of society revolve around computers and the Internet.
 The music industry itself has undergone this change as well.
-People are using iTunes, YouTube and MySpace Music to share the music and communicate with others.
+People are using iTunes, YouTube and MySpace Music to share their music and communicate with others.
 Adaptively, artists and record labels can utilize Web sites and file sharing sites to spread their music.
 Musicians who use the Internet can also form bands online.

 Internet bands became popular in the early 2000s when music technology, file sharing and collaboration software became more prevalent on the Internet.
 While the extent of collaboration between bands may vary, an Internet band identifies as a band whose members collaborate on music projects via the Internet.

 A growing number of websites offer people the opportunity to compose music online.
 They marry social networking with music mixing and uploading technology.
 Users decide what projects they wish to add their special touches to and how actively they want to get involved.